hcnordics/hcnordics.github.io/_sources/biographies.md

 | 1941   |             |        |     |     |     ●      |     |     |     |     |
 | 1942   |             |        |     |     |     ●      |     |     |     |     |
 | 1943   |             |        |     |     |     ●      |     |     |     |     |

-> \* The Danish graduating classes of 1812 and 1837 were celebrated in a joint yearbook, marking their 50th and 25th anniversaries respectively.

 ## Additional source material
 - Denmark/Norway